nachiketrathod/HTTP.Request.Smuggling.Desync.Attack/README.md

    * `CL.CL`  -->  Back-end Response
    * `TE.TE`  -->  Back-end Response
    * `TE.CL`  -->  Timeout
-   * `CL.TE`  -->  Socket poision :nauseated_face: [this approach will poison the backend socket with an X, potentially harming legitimate users.
+   * `CL.TE`  -->  Socket poision :skull_and_crossbones: [this approach will poison the backend socket with an X, potentially harming legitimate users.
 Fortunately, by always running the prior detection method first, we can rule out that possibility.]

 <h2><a id="user-content-tldr" class="anchor" href="#tldr"><span class="octicon octicon-link"></span></a>4.
 Confirming desync :thumbsup:	</a></h2>